Tensorization of neural networks for improved privacy and interpretability: Description of the algorithm

-The TT-RSS algorithm proposed in this paper, while closely resembling TT-CI, differs fundamentally in its purpose: instead of seeking an accurate approximation of a model $\hp$, TT-RSS aims to construct a TT representation of the underlying distribution $p$.
+Therefore, the TT-RSS algorithm proposed in this paper, while closely resembling TT-CI, differs fundamentally in its purpose: instead of seeking an accurate approximation of a model $\hp$, TT-RSS aims to construct a TT representation of the underlying distribution $p$.
 This distinction is essential, as tensorizing intricate models may result in a TT model that, while differing significantly from the original model $\hp$ due to potential mismatches in expressive capacity, still provides a good approximation of $p$.
 TT-RSS achieves this efficiently through a single sweep, performing SVDs to reveal ranks and employing random projections $U_k$ to reduce variance.
 In contrast, TT-CI aims to accurately approximate $\hp$ through iterative optimization with multiple sweeps to refine interpolation sets, with its rank-revealing adaptation further increasing computational cost via two-site sweeps \cite{dolgov2020parallel}.

-Furthermore, when results from TT-RSS are unsatisfactory, rather than iterating with TT-CI's combinatorial optimization to refine interpolation sets, we can optimize all cores using gradient descent methods, starting from the TT-RSS result, to find better approximations of $p$.
+Furthermore, as previously discussed in \cref{sec:AlgoIdea}, the \texttt{maxvol} step in TT-CI may suffer from ergodicity issues~\cite{fernandez2024learning}, failing to identify good representatives of the function's support in cases of high sparsity, narrow peaks, or discrete symmetries---situations commonly encountered in high-dimensional machine learning tasks.
+This limitation renders the TT-CI approach insufficient for the problems we aim to address.
+On the other hand, even when results from TT-RSS are unsatisfactory, rather than iterating with \texttt{maxvol} to refine interpolation sets, we can optimize all cores using gradient descent methods, starting from the TT-RSS result, to find better approximations of $p$.
 This approach motivates a general initialization method for TTs that aligns with the training set distribution and selected embedding, as we detail in \cref{sec:Initialization}.